katielock92/CA-T1A2/README.md

 - **Tablet view** expands to add my name next to the logo (similar to what will show on desktop view), but retains the hamburger navigation menu
 - **Desktop view** takes advantage of the larger width to have the navigation bar visible in a row in the top-right of the header

+Images of the wireframes (along with comments about any major design changes made in development) can be found below.

 ### **Page Design 1: Home**

 *Mobile view:*